ri7nz/cdnjs/README.md

 **Working on your first Pull Request?** Learn how from this *free* series: [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)

+Want to chat with other users of the CDNJS service and some of the team before making your contribution?
+You can join our [community Discord](https://discord.gg/38ZpCFP) where you can post questions and chat with everyone.

 ## API usage

 See the [API page](https://cdnjs.com/api) on our website or read: [documents/api.md](https://github.com/cdnjs/cdnjs/blob/master/documents/api.md)